-New inspection and construction guidelines were recently introduced to improve the standard of moorings in Northland and reduce the risk of mooring failures.
+Inspection and construction guidelines were introduced to improve the standard of moorings in Northland and reduce the risk of mooring failures.

 The guidelines are mainly for the use of contractors and those involved in the mooring maintenance industry.
 They also introduce new requirements for those that own pile moorings.

 The swing mooring table (below) is an extract from the guidelines, for mooring owners.

 Abel Marine Services Ltd

 Address: PO Box 894, Kerikeri 0245